-- Initial system hardware including Velodyne VLP-16 LIDAR sensor, radars and RGB cameras are installed on the experimental KAMAZ NEO truck by VIST and ALARIS teams and the test drive of the vehicle was conducted on the project test-site for sensor calibration.
+Vehicle autopilot hardware including Velodyne VLP-16 LIDAR sensor, radars and RGB cameras were installed on the experimental KAMAZ NEO truck by VIST and ALARIS teams and remote control test drives of the vehicle were conducted on the project test-site for sensor calibration.

-- Virtual models of the test-site and a truck were created for vehicle autonomous motion planning and parking maneuver algorithms development and simulation experiments.
+3D virtual models of the test-site were created in Webots robotics simulation environment (https://cyberbotics.com/) for vehicle autonomous motion planning and parking maneuver algorithms development and simulation experiments.